oda-hub/renku-graph-vis/README.md

 ***
 # Plugin requirements and installation

-The plugin is currently developed using version `2.6.0` of renku-python.
-Please ensure that this version is installed by running:
+The plugin is currently developed using version `2.7.0` of renku-python.
+Please ensure that a compatible version (starting with `2` and at least `2.7`) is installed by running:

 ```bash
 renku --version